DESIGNER OF THE MONTH - Carin Bryggman

 Carin Bryggmann was a pioneering architect and designer in many ways

 Bryggman was one of the few women who could study architecture in Finland in the 1930s.
-He was also an active social influencer, for example in the establishment of Naisten Bank and as an expert in the UN settlement program.
-In addition, he served as a member of the Helsinki City Council in 1953-1960.
-His style included clarity, reduced functionalism and closeness to people, and his influence can still be seen in Finnish architecture.
+She was also an active social influencer, for example in the establishment of Naisten Pankki (Women's Bank) and as an expert in the UN settlement program.
+In addition, she served as a member of the Helsinki City Council in 1953-1960.
+Her style included clarity, reduced functionalism and closeness to people, and her influence can still be seen in Finnish architecture.

 Carin Bryggman founded her own interior design office in 1949 as one of the first women in Finland.
-He designed the interior for hundreds of locations.
+She designed the interior for hundreds of locations.
 There were both private homes and public spaces, such as shops, banks and restaurants.
-Bryggman often designed the furniture himself.
-In his work, he emphasized purposefulness, beauty, durability and quality.
+Bryggman often designed the furniture herself.
+In her work, she emphasized purposefulness, beauty, durability and quality.

 Bryggman's importance to Finnish architecture is widely recognized.
-He received, among other things, the Pro Finlandia medal in 1962 and the golden medal of merit of the Finnish Architects' Association in 1983.
+She received, among other things, the Pro Finlandia medal in 1962 and the golden medal of merit of the Finnish Architects' Association in 1983.

 Erik and Carin Bryggman, Photo: Turku museum center / K. Bernhard